Caribbean Cruises From Miami

 Below we will break down all of the options you have to choose from when sailing from the Port of Miami.
 Do you want a 4 day cruise, a longer 7 day excursion, or would you like to sail away even longer?
 Anything is possible!
 Caribbean Cruises from Miami include all of these along with many different cruise lines and many different combinations of different Caribbean islands.

-I will also include the price ranges that the various cruise lines have for their Caribbean cruises out of the Port of Miami.
-These prices will be for entry level staterooms unless otherwise stated.
+Also included below are the price ranges that the various cruise lines have for their Caribbean cruises out of the Port of Miami.
+These prices are for entry level, interior staterooms, unless otherwise stated.
 As each cruise line has many different cruise ships in various stages of aging, you will want to look at the cruise lines fleet to help you in the decision making process.
+A simple search can find the construction date and any renovation date which can give you an idea of how updated the ships are.
 Although the phrase, "you get what you pay for" definitely applies, even the cheaper cruises are full of fun and hit some of the same spots, so a cheaper cruise may be perfect for you.

 3-5 Day Eastern Caribbean Cruises From Miami